bash-j/mikey_nodes/README.md

 This will apply a HaldCLUT to an image to change the colors, which tend to imitate the look of the film or filter.
 I have included some in this package, but you can find more png files at [rawtherapee.com](http://rawtherapee.com/shared/HaldCLUT.zip)

-## Upscale Tile Calculator

-This node will calculate tile sizes that hopefully fit perfectly into the upscaled image close the resolution entered.

 ## VAE Decode 6GB (deprecated)

 This node is a bandaid fix for Mikey's 3060 6GB graphics card to keep VRAM usage below 6GB.